-In the majority of cases, smaller divisions fit neatly into larger - a number of townlands are grouped together to form a civil parish; a number of parishes are grouped together to form barony etc. However, there are some instances where this is not the case:
+In the majority of cases, smaller divisions fit neatly into larger - a number of townlands are grouped together to form a civil parish; a number of parishes are grouped together to form barony and so on.
+However, this is not always the case:

-Several parishes have a single or several townlands located away from the main group and that lie surrounded by another parish, for example the parish of Downpatrick in county Down which has six detatched townlands.
+Several parishes have a single or several townlands located away from the main group and that lie surrounded by another parish, for example the parish of Downpatrick in County Down which has six detached townlands.

-Normally the parish is the easiest way to differentiate between townlands which have the same name, however, occasionally a townland name repeats within one parish.
+Normally, the parish is the easiest way to tell the difference between townlands which have the same name.
+However, occasionally a townland name repeats within one parish.